sinclaireric77/Module20_CapstoneP1/README.md

 In this section, I looked at different 4 models each (Logistic Regression, Decision Tree, KNN and Support Vector Machine):
 -	Created a pipeline with StandardScaler() and GridSearch for each of them

-Results
+Results:

-Logistic Regression, score of 91.2% with liblinear, l1 and C=0.5 Decision Tree, score of 86.1% with gini and max_depth = 4
+- Logistic Regression, score of 91.2% with liblinear, l1 and C=0.5
+- Decision Tree, score of 86.1% with gini and max_depth = 4
-KNN, score of 89.0% with distance and n_neighbors=12 SVM, score of 91.8% with linear and degree=2
+- KNN, score of 89.0% with distance and n_neighbors=12
+- SVM, score of 91.8% with linear and degree=2

 The best model ended up being the Support Vector Machine.
 Note also that all models ran roughly the same amount of time for total processing.

 5th part – Evaluation